-- Complete the SF-424 with as much as possible with all applicable information; submission of a blank SF-424, SF-424A, or SF-424C (if required) will remove your application from consideration. - You must provide your ZIP Coe +4; 0000 is not acceptable.

-• Your Unique Entitity Identifier (UEI) must exactly match the UEI number under your SAM.gov record.
+- Complete the SF-424 with as much as possible with all applicable information - You must provide your ZIP Coe +4; 0000 is not acceptable. - Your Unique Entitity Identifier (UEI) must exactly match the UEI number under your SAM.gov record.